weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 Thus far, we have presented 2 key innovations in Spider – **Recurring Span** positive selection and **Document-Passage** decomposition to leverage the inherent structure in a Document to source anchor, positive, and negative data tuples for Contrastive Learning.
 The third key innovation we will explore is **Query Transformation**.

-Once positive pairs are sampled based on Recurring Spans, a **Query Transformation** is either applied to the anchor or not with 50% probability.
-If not applied, the anchor remains as they were found in the text.
+Once positive pairs are sampled based on Recurring Spans, a **Query Transformation** is either applied to the anchor or not, with 50% probability.
+If not applied, the anchor remains as it was found in the text.
 Alternatively if the query transformation is applied, the overlapping n-gram is deleted from the anchor passage.
 The anchor is further processed via adjacent window sampling of random length between 5 and 30 neighboring tokens.
 This is done to make the anchor better represent the queries we expect to see with search systems, which generally have shorter length than the passages they aim to retrieve.

 The authors experimentally ablate the effectiveness of applying this query transformation, the impact of sampling a negative as well as a positive (i.e. using positives from other documents as negatives for the current query point), as well as the impact of batch size and training time on performance.